sarah-you/c0323-code-solutions/react-events/react-events-quiz-notes.md

 React lets you add event handlers to your JSX.

+a common technique for building reusable components in React: the parent component passes props and event handlers to its children.
+The children display the props and call the event handlers when events happen.

 ### Adding event handlers

 first define a function and then pass it as a prop to the appropriate JSX tag